- Mail labels and filters

-- By enabling and using keyboard shortcuts, you can manage your inbox more quickly than using a mouse.
+- By enabling and using keyboard shortcuts, you can manage your inbox quicker than using a mouse.

 - Turning on conversation view arranges the replies and forwards of an email into a threaded "conversation" taking up less space in your inbox.

-- With the Chrome web browser, press Shift+C to compose a new message in a new window (you can also press Shift while clicking on Compose button).
+- With the Chrome web browser, press Shift while clicking on the Compose button to compose a new message in a new window.
 Use this to keep open the more urgent messages while cleaning up your inbox.

 - Set up filters to automatically apply labels to current and incoming messages, even have them bypass the inbox.

-- With canned responses you can save email content, like making an email template, and add it to new messages by selecting it from a drop-down menu.
+- With email templates, you can save email content and add it to new messages by selecting it from a drop-down menu.

 - Send attachments with your Gmail message

 You can send emails with attachments of up to 25 MB and receive attachments of up to 50 MB.
 Google Drive or another file-sharing service (e.g., U-M Box) must be used to send email attachments larger than 25 MB.

 - Find the Inbox Style that best meets your organizational needs.